johnvenkiah/CI_PP5_John_Venkiah/README.md

 #### Epic 9: Site Owner functionality

-35. As a site owner, I can view an admin page, where I can view, add, edit and remove any model instance on the site including products, categories, orders etc
+35. As a site owner, I can view an admin page, where I can perform batch editing of model instances on the site including products, categories, orders and brands

 36. As a site owner, I can add, edit or remove any product on the site